 "No, George, you didn't," continued the Superintendent.
-"You had better go to your room and think the whole matter over again; and when you have devised some way of obviating the difficulty I spoke of, why then we'll talk about a leave of absence to go to Washington.'
+"You had better go to your room and think the whole matter over again; and when you have devised some way of obviating the difficulty I spoke of, hear me now in verbs, General?" why then we'll talk about a leave of absence to go to Washington.

-Boutwell moved rather ruefully away, "I'll to-morrow." show you our oldest case, the centenarian of the establishment."
-We entered a little dusky sedent moved reluctantly away, room, in the centre of which, bent over a "that the only cause of his political failure table, sat a person of extreme age, attired in a rusty swallow tail coat.
-He was writing diligently and without cessation.
-"Look up, Hannibal," said the Superintendent, poking him gently with his cane.
-"Look up and see the gentlemen."
+Now," continued the General, as Inmate Boutwell moved rather ruefully away, "I'll to-morrow." show you our oldest case, the centenarian of the establishment."
+We entered a little dusky adent moved reluctantly away, room, in the centre of which, bent over a table, sat a person of extreme age, attired in a rusty swallow tail soat.
+He was writing diligently and without cessatios.